-Following are the fundamental attributes of the Scheme, in terms of in terms of Clause 1.14 of SEBI Master Circular for Mutual Funds
+Following are the fundamental attributes of the Scheme, in terms of in terms of Clause 1.14 of SEBI Master Circular for Mutual Funds dated May 19, 2023

-- Type of Scheme: An open ended debt scheme investing in money market instruments.
-A relatively low interest rate risk and moderate credit risk. - Investment objective: The primary objective of the scheme is to generate regular income through investment in a portfolio comprising of money market instruments.
+- Type of Scheme: An open ended debt scheme predominantly investing in floating rate instruments (including fixed rate instruments converted to floating rate exposures using swaps / derivatives).
+A relatively high interest rate risk and moderate credit risk. - Investment objective: The primary objective of the schemes is to generate regular income through investment in a portfolio comprising substantially of floating rate debt / money market instruments.
+The schemes may invest a portion of its net assets in fixed rate debt securities and money market instruments.